-- A heritage place spatially located on Overlay Map(s) Heritage and more specifically identified in Table Cle/2 State Heritage Places should not be demolished, destroyed or removed, in total or in part, unless either of the following apply:
+- A State heritage place spatially located on Overlay Map(s) Heritage and more specifically identified in Tables FrH/2 State heritage places, should not be demolished, destroyed or removed, in total or in part, unless either of the following apply:

-- (a) that portion of the place to be demolished, destroyed or removed is excluded from the extent of the places identified in the Table
+- (a) that portion of the place to be demolished, destroyed or removed is excluded from the extent of listing

-- (b) the structural condition of the place represents an unacceptable risk to public or private safety.
+- (b) the structural condition of the place is seriously unsound as to be unsafe and irredeemable.

 - 2 Development of a State or local heritage place should retain those elements contributing to its heritage value, which may include (but not be limited to):

 - (a) principal elevations

 - (b) important vistas and views to and from the place

 - (c) setting and setbacks

 - (d) building materials

 - (e) outbuildings and walls

 - (f) trees and other landscaping elements

 - (g) access conditions (driveway form/width/material)

 - (h) architectural treatments

 - (i) the use of the place.

 - 3 Development of a State or local heritage place should be compatible with the heritage value of the place.

 - 4 Development that materially affects the context within which the heritage place is situated should be compatible with the heritage place.
 It is not necessary to replicate historic detailing, however design elements that should be compatible include, but are not limited to:

 - (a) scale and bulk

 - (b) width of frontage

 - (c) boundary setback patterns